• Accreditation 3 January 2018

 Course accreditation

-Report on accreditation of one higher education course of study offered by the Australian College of Christian Studies
+Report on accreditation of six higher education courses of study offered by The National Institute of Dramatic Art (NIDA)

-A delegate of TEQSA has accredited, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the following higher education course of study offered by the Australian College of Christian Studies:
+TEQSA has determined, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), to grant accreditation of the following higher education courses of study offered by The National Institute of Dramatic Art (NIDA) for a period of seven years until 12 May 2021:

-TEQSA has determined that the higher education course of study submitted by the Australian College of Christian Studies for accreditation complies with the Provider Course Accreditation Standards and arrangements for delivery at all Australian sites.
+TEQSA has determined that the six higher education courses of study submitted by NIDA for accreditation comply with the Provider Course Accreditation Standards.
+The course accreditation covers delivery at all Australian sites.

 Decision